-- > IP Address Displays the computer's IP address. - > Current Channel - Shows the currently connected channel. - Data Encryption Displays the encryption type the driver is using.
-Configure the encryption type on the Security tab of Profile Management. - > Server Based Authentication Shows whether server based authentication is used. - Signal Strength Shows the strength of the signal.
+- > IP Address Displays the computer's IP address. - > Current Channel Shows the currently connected channel. - Data Encryption Displays the encryption type that the driver is using.
+Configure the encryption type on the Security tab of Profile Management. - Server Based Authentication Shows whether server based authentication is used. - Signal Strength Shows the strength of the signal.

-Note: In the TWCU utility, access the General tab, Security tab and Advanced tab by clicking New or Modify on the Profile Management tab.
+Note: In the TL-WN620G Wireless Client Utility, access the General tab, Security tab, Advanced tab by clicking New or Modify on the Profile Management tab.